 - T1621 Multi-Factor Authentication Request Generation - the push-fatigue technique that helped defeat MFA in Uber.

 - T1195 Supply Chain Compromise - the defining technique of SolarWinds, where the trusted software update was itself the weapon, and of tj-actions/changed-files, where a retagged CI dependency (T1195.001) leaked secrets from tens of thousands of pipelines.
+The 2026 chains extend it in both directions: LiteLLM / TeamPCP entered through a compromised security scanner in the build (T1195.001), while Mini Shai-Hulud and Megalodon produced malicious releases (T1195.002) that carried legitimate publisher identity, because the source was poisoned rather than the publishing credential stolen.

 - T1606 Forge Web Credentials - forging trusted authentication material: the stolen signing key forging tokens in Storm-0558 and the Golden SAML pivot in SolarWinds.
 Closely related to the broader T1550 Use of Alternate Authentication Material pattern of abusing tokens instead of passwords.